-How Knowtex Secured a $15M Federal Contract in 85 Days by getting FedRAMP Compliant with Delve
+How Knowtex Secured a $15M Federal Contract with the VA in 85 Days by getting FedRAMP Moderate-aligned with Delve

 “We had a $15 million contract on the line, and the only thing blocking us from deployment was compliance”